Eulogio Cantillo

-Eulogio Cantillo Porras (13 September 1911 – 9 September 1978) was a general in the Cuban Army.
-General Cantillo served as Chief of the Joint Staff during the dictatorship of Fulgencio Batista, but did not participate in the military coup that brought Batista to power.
+Eulogio Amado Cantillo Porras (13 September 1911 – 9 September 1978) was a major general in the Cuban Army.
+General Cantillo served as a senior Cuban Army officer during the dictatorship of Fulgencio Batista, but did not participate in the military coup that brought Batista to power.
 During the Cuban Revolution, he led Cuban soldiers in the fight against Fidel Castro's 26th of July Movement.
 After President Batista fled the country at 3:00 A.M. on January 1, 1959, he was left to serve briefly as the de facto Head of State in the early hours of January 1, 1959 until the official proclamation of the President of the Senate of Cuba, Anselmo Alliegro y Milá, as the Interim President of Cuba later that day.
 On January 2, 1959, the eldest judge of the Supreme Court, Carlos Manuel Piedra, was appointed as the Interim President by a junta led by him in accordance with the 1940 Cuban Constitution.
 However, the appointment of Piedra, the last president to be born under Spanish Cuba, was met with opposition from Castro, who believed that Manuel Urrutia should be appointed.
 After the Cuban Revolution, he was tried by the Revolutionary tribunals and sentenced to 15 years in prison.
 He was released early in the mid-1960s, and went into exile in Miami where he died on September 9, 1978.